VzBoT3D/Vz-Printhead-CNC/STLs/Probe mounts/Beacon/README.md

+Use a drop of Blue loctite on the screws holding the Beacon onto the duct.

 Beacon Sensor needs to be between 2mm and 2.6mm from the nozzle tip.
 So you will have to print your scalable fan duct spacer/standoffs with the correct heigh depending on your hotend
 <img width="1062" alt="image" src="https://user-images.githubusercontent.com/37383368/219794565-2839fb28-6966-4a29-ba44-c32ee03703d1.png">